yatish27/yatishmehta.com/_posts/2012-09-12-ruby-rails-companies-in-pune.md

  The author of the major Ruby on Rails learning sites and books, Satish Talim, is the Director of Josh Software.
  Josh provides products in major industrial domains.
 They also experiment with other Ruby frameworks like Merb and Sinatra.

-* [Jombay:](http://www.jombay.com) Previously know as YourNextLeap.
+* [Jombay:](http://www.jombay.com) Previously known as YourNextLeap.
 The new kid in town, but growing at an awesome speed is yournextleap.com.
 YourNextLeap is an online recommendation engine which helps students make smarter career decisions.
-It uses the Rails stack and has adopted neo4j graph database for their recommendation engine.
+It uses the Rails stack and has adopted Neo4j graph database for their recommendation engine.
 Recently, it got selected amongst India's most promising product start-ups at flagship start-up events.
 Their investors include the Patni Family anchored Venture Capital firm - Nirvana Venture Advisors.

 * [Revealing Hour Creations:](http://revealinghour.in/) A small, but talented software start-up firm that works on Ruby on Rails, Android, iOS and cloud technologies.
 The company is founded by Nishant Modak and Prashant Tiwari, passionate Rubyist and FOSS supporter.
 They have a cool office where they host meet-ups and talks.
-During their free time they hack on Raspberry Pi, Quad-copter & other hardware toys.
+During their free time, they hack on Raspberry Pi, Quad-copter & other hardware toys.

 * [Redhat:](http://www.redhat.com) RedHat, the name itself needs no introduction.
-It hires best software engineers in the world.
-It also works on Ruby on Rails along with Linux products.
-Its major Ruby on Rails development is done in Pune office.
+It works on Ruby on Rails along with Linux products.
+Its major Ruby on Rails development is in Pune.

-* [WeboniseLab:](http://www.weboniselab.com/) WeboniseLab is a small talented team which believes in developing high quality software and products.
+* [WeboniseLab:](http://www.weboniselab.com/) WeboniseLab is a small talented team which believes in developing high-quality software and products.
 Along with Ruby on Rails, they work on PHP and mobile development.

 * [Triumph-Systems-Solutions:](http://www.triumphsys.com/) Started in 2000, now with more than 350 employees and
 50 global clients, Triumph systems solution works on many cross platform technologies.
-It delivers high performance high value products to its customers.
+It delivers high-performance, high-value products to its customers.
 Triumph-Systems-Solutions also works on Ruby on Rails.

 * [Synechron Technologies Pvt Ltd:](http://www.synechron.com/) It works in almost every IT domain from Data Warehousing to cloud computing.
 Being an MNC with offices all around the globe, it has four offices in Pune, India.